 Most of the film feels like a simple non linear recounting of a person’s life.
 The time travelling aspect at first has so little apparent impact on Billy’s life that it could be that he is simply drifting into memories of his past.
 The film’s focal point is his time as a prisoner of war, and witnessing the bombing of Dresden, so the idea that he would continue to reflect on this throughout his life is not a particularly far fetched one.

 In one scene, Billy is in a hospital next to an American man who is writing a history of the war and plans to skirt over Dresden to show the US in an unduly positive light.
 Dresden is something which is almost never mentioned in pro American war films, and the fact that it is the focus here shows a refreshing honesty akin to The Enemy Below or Das Boot.
-While the focus is on American veterans, the crimes of America in the war are not disguised.
+While the focus is on American veterans, it’s not a rose-tinted view.
 It’s particularly unusual for a character’s main trauma from the Second World War to be something committed by his own side.

 It’s also about life and experience, bringing in determinism vs free will, and exploring the idea that life is just a series of moments put together in a random order.
 At times it’s surreal, but it’s a very interesting and original idea.
 It’s also a very well made film, with high production values and good performances, especially from Sacks who plays Billy convincingly across a wide range of ages.